polyswarmer/documentation/README.md

 This is a subsection of my top-level section.
 ```

-As you can see, because our title will render as an level 1 heading (h1), we want to use level 2 headings (h2) for our top-level sections.
+As you can see, because our title will render as a level 1 heading (h1), we want to use level 2 headings (h2) for our top-level sections.
 Any subsection will be a level 3 heading (h3).
 This way, the sidebar nav will render properly and be easy for users to navigate.

 #### Images